Range, Endurance, and Optimal Speed Estimates for Multicopters: Validation: Real-World Experiments

 \subsection{Power Consumption \& Optimal Speed}

-In the first set of experiments, the multicopter simulator is used to fly a circle-trajectory ($r=\unit[5]{m}$) in simulation and all parameters (e.g. axial propeller torque, motor speeds) are recorded.
+In the first set of experiments, the multicopter simulator is used to fly a circle-trajectory ($r=5\,m$) in simulation and all parameters (e.g. axial propeller torque, motor speeds) are recorded.
 This information is used by the detailed motor efficiency model (\ref{eq:eta}) to calculate the power demand of the whole multicopter.
-Then the same trajectory is also flown in the real world and the power consumption is logged aboard the vehicle.
+Then the same trajectory is also flown in the real world and the power consumption is logged aboard the vehicle. \review{The parameters of the simulation are not tuned using the real-world flight data as they are identified purely from static thrust test-stand measurements as discussed above.}

 Fig.~\ref{fig:circle_flights} shows the results of this experiment: the measured power consumption and the measured specific energy consumption (energy consumed per distance covered) match their simulated counterparts extremely well, with 2.5\% RMSE in power consumption.
 Note that the minimum of the simulated specific energy consumption also aligns with the measurements.
 This means, that the simulation can be used to accurately calculate the the optimal flight speed to achieve a maximum flight range.